* ADP payrolls report slightly stronger than forecast

 * Market mainly waiting for U.S. payrolls data due Friday

 By Ellen Freilich

 NEW YORK, Oct 3 U.S. Treasuries prices slipped

-on Wednesday after stronger-than-forecast reports on the labor
+on Wednesday after a stronger-than-forecast labor market report

-forecasts, weighed on bond prices.
-The impact was not dramatic,
+weighed on bond prices.
+The impact was not dramatic, though,

-though, because the report has not been a good immediate
+because the report has not been a good immediate predictor of

-predictor of job growth as reported by the U.S. Labor Department
+job growth as reported by the U.S. Labor Department each month.

 "The market reaction was muted," said Eric Stein, vice